Skip to contents

 GLPK is not available, Unimplemented function call

 This error occurs when calling an igraph function that relies on GLPK, but igraph was compiled without GLPK support.
-Please refer to “Cannot compile igraph from sources on Linux” for instructions on compiling igraph with GLPK support.
+This cannot happen in igraph 2.0.3 and later.
+If you are compiling an earlier version, please refer to “Cannot compile igraph from sources on Linux” for instructions on compiling igraph with GLPK support.